ONLINE COURSE: Intro to Sutta Study & Famous Similes

 REGISTRATION: Registration is required for this course.
 Registration fees are non-refundable.
 To register, select an option under the Tickets heading at the bottom of this page.
 (If you are viewing this page more than two months in advance of the course, the Tickets heading might not yet appear, so please check again later.)
 To register for a course, you purchase one ticket, which registers you for the entire class series.
 You only need to register once; you do not need to register separately for each class session.

-Course Fee: The sliding scale fee range is from $360 to $120 and will be shared between IMSB and the teacher(s).
+Course Fee: The sliding scale fee range is from $390 to $130 and will be shared between IMSB and the teacher(s).
 The lower end of the sliding scale is intended for those with limited financial means.
-The low rate of $120 is estimated to cover the most basic costs such as rent and insurance for the specific class period.
+The low rate of $130 is estimated to cover the most basic costs for the specific class period.
 This base rate does not factor in compensation for teachers or ongoing administrative expenses for IMSB.
 If you pay at the mid to high range of the sliding scale, your generosity supports those with limited income in attending our programs and also supports IMSB and the teachers, enabling the dhamma to thrive in the South Bay area.
 We encourage you to choose the highest level that is appropriate for your economic situation.

 Tax Deductions: The basic registration fee is not tax deductible.
 Donations above the base rate will be considered voluntary contributions and are deductible for any amount that is over the base rate.
 Each January, the IMSB treasurer sends donors letters that acknowledge the amount given for the previous year that is above the basic rate; this serves as documentation for tax deduction purposes.